Siddhant-Dixit22/Banking-System/README.md

 # Banking System

 ## Description
 This repository contains a project for creating a banking system website.
 The primary technologies used are React, TypeScript, and CSS.
-This project follows a tutorial from JavaScript Mastery.
 The project is currently a work in progress.

 ## Project Structure
 - **TypeScript**: Handles the main functionality and logic.